dstroma/datetimex-quickie/README.md

 - $DateTime::Create::looks\_like

-    What the module thinks the most recent argument type was.
-Contains one of the strings 'list', 'epoch', or 'iso'.
+    What this module thinks the most recent argument type was.
+Contains one of the strings 'empty', 'list', 'arrayref', 'epoch', or 'iso\_string'.
 May be undef.

 - $DateTime::Create::parser\_used